 While many local governments are taking strides towards a digital transformation, those that aren’t adapting with the times are putting themselves at serious risk.
 Ransomware attacks and other cyber breaches have plagued local governments for years because of a continued reliance on outdated technology systems that aren’t secure and are easy to hack.

-Fortunately, federal funding from the American Rescue Plan is on it’s way to cities and towns across the country, allowing governments to spend money on IT infrastructure.
+Fortunately, federal funding from the American Rescue Plan and Infrastructure Bill is being dispersed to cities and towns across the country, allowing governments to spend money on IT infrastructure.
 That means your community will have funds available to update antiquated technology and eliminate vulnerabilities that will make it far more difficult for hackers to access or steal critical information.

 What is Cybersecurity?